-One can also partially withdraw 50% of the balance amount after the girl reaches 18 years of age, for the education purpose and rest has to be left in the account so that it can be used for the marriage purpose.
+One can also partially withdraw 50% of the balance amount after the girl reaches 18 years of age, for the educational purpose and rest has to be left in the account so that it can be used for the marriage purpose.

-Also in the worst case, if there is death of the girl child, the account will have to be closed the money will be paid to the legal heirs (mostly parents).
+Also in the worst case, if there is the death of the girl child, the account will have to be closed and the money will be paid to the legal heirs (mostly parents).
 Apart from that, the account can still be closed much before in cases of extreme compassionate grounds such as medical support in life threatening diseases. death, etc.